dotenv-org/dotenv-vault/README.md

 </p>

 <p align="center">
-dotenv-vault securely syncs your .env files across your machines, environments, and team members.
+<strong>dotenv-vault</strong> securely syncs your .env files across your machines, environments, and team members.
 Stop sharing .env files over insecure channels like Slack and email - from the same people that pioneered <a href="https://github.com/motdotla/dotenv">dotenv</a>.
 </p>

 ## Usage